Dynamic Connectivity in Disk Graphs: Preliminaries

-\begin{enumerate} \item $S$ is translated such that it fits into a single square that has the origin as a vertex and diameter at most $2^{\lceil\log(\diam(S))\rceil} \leq 2 \diam(S)$; and \item The smallest site in \(s\) has radius \(1\) and the largest site has radius at most \(\diam(S)\). \end{enumerate}

-We consider three settings with regard to disk graphs: \emph{unit disk graphs}, \emph{bounded radius ratio}, and \emph{unbounded radius ratio}.
-For unit disk graphs, we assume all radii to be \(r_s=1\).
-In the case of bounded radius ratio, we assume that \(\frac{\max_{s\in S} r_s}{\min_{s\in S} r_s} \leq \Psi \), or equivalently using the assumptions from above \(r_s \in [1,\Psi]\).
-When designing dynamic or semi-dynamic data structures in this setting, we assume that \( \Psi \) is fixed in advance and known to the data structure.
-However, even if \( \Psi \) is not fixed, most of our approaches can be adapted to achieve the same running times with regard to the maximum radius ratio during the life span of the data structure.
-In the bounded radius ratio setting, the time bounds may and in many cases will depend on \( \Psi \).
-For the last setting of unbounded radius ratio, we do not have any constrains on \( \Psi \) and the running times only depend on \(n\).
+We consider three types of disk graphs: \emph{unit disk graphs}, \emph{disk graphs of bounded radius ratio}, and \emph{general disk graphs}.
+In unit disk graphs, we have $r_s = 1$, for all $s \in S$.
+In disk graphs of bounded radius ratio, we require that $r_s \in [1, \Psi]$, for all $s \in S$, where $\Psi$ is some fixed parameter.
+The time bounds now may depend on $\Psi$.
+Note that $\Psi$ in turn may depend on $n$, i.e., be $n^2, 2^n$, or even larger.
+For simplicity, we assume that $\Psi$ is known to the data structure in advance.
+However, we believe that even if $\Psi$ is not previously known, most of our approaches can be adapted to achieve the same running times with regard to the maximum radius ratio over the life span of the data structure.
+In general disk graphs, there are no additional restrictions on the radii, and the running times depend only on $n$.

-In all three settings we assume our site set to be dynamic, that is, we allow insertions and deletions of sites.
-Our goal is to describe data structures that maintain this dynamic site set while allowing queries of the form: \emph{given two sites \(s\) and \(t\), are they connected in \(\cD(S)\)?} We distinguish between the \emph{incremental, decremental} and \emph{fully dynamic} setting.
-In the incremental setting, we can only add new sites to \(S\), while in the decremental setting the only update operations are deletions.
-The fully dynamic setting allows for both insertions and deletions.
-In all three settings the updates can be arbitrarily interleaved with queries.
+In all three scenarios, the site set $S$ is \emph{dynamic}, i.e., it may change over time.
+Our goal is to maintain $S$ while allowing \emph{connectivity queries} of the following form: \emph{given two sites $s, t \in S$, are they connected in the current disk graph $\cD(S)$}?
+Depending on the exact nature of how $S$ can change, we distinguish between the \emph{incremental}, the \emph{decremental}, and the \emph{fully dynamic} setting.
+In the incremental setting, we start with $S = \emptyset$, and we can only add new sites to $S$.
+In the decremental setting, we start with a given set $S$ of $n$ sites that may be subject to preprocessing, and we allow only deletions from $S$.
+In the fully dynamic case, we start with $S = \emptyset$, and sites can be inserted and deleted arbitrarily.
+In all three settings, the updates can be interleaved with the queries in any possible way.